-- A. CONTRACTOR'S performance shall continually conform to EMS industry standards, as reasonably interpreted by CONTRACTOR, while providing services under this AGREEMENT. - B. CONTRACTOR shall comply with all ambulance response times and other performance standards contained in this AGREEMENT. - C. CONTRACTOR shall notify the AGENCY of any situation that hinders its ability to provide EMS system services under this AGREEMENT.
+- CONTRACTOR'S performance shall continually conform to EMS industry standards as reasonably interpreted by CONTRACTOR while providing services under this AGREEMENT. - 2.
+CONTRACTOR shall comply with all ambulance response times and other performance standards contained in this AGREEMENT. - CONTRACTOR shall maintain Commission on Accreditation of Ambulance Services (CAAS) accreditation for the duration of this AGREEMENT. - 4.
+CONTRACTOR shall notify the AGENCY of any situation that hinders its ability to provide EMS system services under this AGREEMENT.